Lifting generic maps to embeddings. The double point obstruction: Introduction

-\begin{remark} In order to be able to apply Theorem \ref{th1} to specific maps, one may want to know explicitly the dense open sets whose existence it asserts.
-In parts (a) and (b), one may simply replace ``generic'' by ``stable'', without changing the strength of the assertion (see Propositions \ref{stability} and \ref{stability-pl}); the definition of stable smooth maps is recalled in the first few lines of \S\ref{stable maps}, and the definition of stable PL maps is introduced in \S\ref{stable-pl}.
-In part (a), one may also replace ``generic'' by another explicit condition, which is less restrictive and easier to check than stability (see Remark \ref{gen-pos}, which uses the notation introduced in the first few lines of \S\ref{fold maps}).
+\begin{remark} In Theorem \ref{th1}(a) one may also replace ``generic'' by another explicit condition, which is less restrictive and easier to check than stability (see Remark \ref{gen-pos}, which uses the notation introduced in the first few lines of \S\ref{fold maps}).

-As for part (c), it is reduced to a relative version of (b) by a half-page argument (see \S\ref{1-mod-main}), and we leave it to the interested reader to formulate an explicit list of genericity conditions that are needed for that argument.
+As for part (c) of Theorem \ref{th1}, it is reduced to a relative version of (b) by a half-page argument (see \S\ref{1-mod-main}), and we leave it to the interested reader to formulate an explicit list of genericity conditions that are needed for that argument.
 That list is not going to be short, although it might be possible to make it shorter by extra work.
-However, the author is not convinced that part (c) is a definitive result; it seems more likely that the real theorem here has yet to be proved (see Remark \ref{improving}).
+However, the author is not convinced that part (c) is a definitive result; it seems more likely that the real theorem in this direction has yet to be proved (see Remark \ref{improving}). \end{remark}

-Also, it is easy to see that part (c) implies its version with ``generic'' replaced by ``stable'' (see the proof of Proposition \ref{stability}).
-The converse implication holds in a wide range of dimensions (in particular, for all $n\le 8$), since by Mather's theorem \cite{MaVI} generic smooth maps $N^n\to M^m$, where $m\ge n$, are stable if either $6m\ge 7n-7$, or $6m\ge 7n-8$ and $m\le n+3$. \end{remark}

-\begin{remark} The assertion of Theorem \ref{th1} with $k=1$ is not satisfied for odd degree coverings $f\:S^1\to S^1$.
-If $f$ is a $3$-fold covering, say, then $\Delta_f$ is homeomorphic to $S^1\sqcup S^1$, where the involution permutes the two components.
-Hence there exists an equivariant map $\Delta_f\to S^0$, but obviously $f$ is not a $1$-prem.

-Nevertheless, the assertion of Theorem \ref{th1} with $k=1$ is true for non-degenerate \footnote{A PL map of an $n$-polyhedron into a PL $m$-manifold, where $m\ge n$, is called {\it non-degenerate} if it has no point-inverses of dimension $>0$.} PL maps of graphs to $\R^1$ \cite{Sk}, \cite{FK}.
-It is non-vacuous even for trees, as there exists a non-degenerate PL map of a trivalent tree to $\R^1$ that is not a $1$-prem \cite{Si} (see also \cite{ARS}*{\S3.1}). \end{remark}

 \begin{remark} Theorem \ref{th1} is obvious for immersions without triple points.
 In this case, the projection $\pi\:N\x N\to N$ embeds $\Delta_f$.
 Then any extension of the composition $\pi(\Delta_f)\xr{\pi^{-1}}\Delta_f\xr{\phi}S^{k-1}\subset\R^k$ to a PL or smooth map $g\:N\to\R^k$ yields a PL or smooth embedding $f\x g\:N\emb M\x\R^k$.